 - One of the parents is deceased, incarcerated, or mentally incompetent, or;

 - The relationship between a parent and the child has been terminated by the court

 If your grandchild’s parent is in jail, and it is in the best interests of the child to have visitation time with you, you may be granted a court order.
 However, if your grandchild’s parents are both competent and living with the child, you will likely have a more difficult time pursuing a visitation order from the court.
-Our Denton family law attorneys can help you understand your options based on your specific situation.
+Our divorce family law attorneys can help you understand your options based on your specific situation.